GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/genomics_sequencing/test_pcrs.rst

         It is fine if your input samples contain streptavidin or other magnetic beads.
 They do not interfere with downstream processes.

 6. Run the three samples per condition on a DNA gel.
-It is convienent to group the three runs per condition together.
+It is convenient to group the three runs per condition together.
 7. While waiting on the gel to run, cleanup the samples for Qubit using Ampure beads.
 You can also use SPRI beads, but we use Ampure beads to cleanup the final PCR.